 The Tokina ATX-M 85mm f/1.8 lens delivers excellent build quality, featuring solid metal housing and a textured metal focusing ring, which is contrasted by a rather average looking plastic lens hood.

-Aside from exuding a lean appearance that's sure to delight minimalists, this lens is marginally heavy for it's size.
-That said, I didn't personally find it burdensome to carry around during the many hours of test shooting I did in the field.
+Aside from exuding a clean appearance that's sure to delight minimalists, this lens is marginally heavy for it's size, but that heft gives you a sense of reassurance.
+I didn't personally find it burdensome to carry around during the many hours of test shooting I did in the field.
 On the up side, it's not a terribly long lens and it balanced well enough on my Sony A7riv.

 Tokina Atx-M 85mm F1.8 Autofocus